The Ferrari 812 Superfast is exactly what it sounds like

 Every scoop, hole, vent, or curve on the Superfast serves a purpose and most of the time its to create downforce.
 If automakers didn't use air to push a car down, as they sped up, they would just take off and leave the ground.

 In addition to passive aerodynamics, the Superfast has two elements under the vehicle that open and close to reduce drag.
 The only problem is that they only come into play when the car hits 112 miles per hour.
 So I actually have no idea how well it works because I never got close to 112 miles per hour.
-I mean I'd like too, but laws and safety prevent me from testing that feature out.
+I mean I'd like to, but laws and safety prevent me from testing that feature out.

 Still, even without time on the track, the Ferrari does nothing to hide its abilities as a rocketship with four wheels.
 When behind the wheel, it's magical.
 The only time I was able to get the backend to release was around a very slippery turn.
 At that point, Ferrari's Electric Power Steering (EPS) system kicked in and gently helped me right the ship.
 It wasn't overbearing in its adjustment.
 But more like a welcome nudge to get all four wheels solidly going in the correct direction.